mhurhangee/mooai/README.md

 # MooAI Slack Bot

-A simple, elegant Slack bot that integrates with OpenAI's Agent SDK to provide AI assistant functionality in Slack threads.
+A Slack bot that integrates with OpenAI's Agent SDK to provide AI assistant functionality in Slack.

 ## Features

-- Responds to messages in Slack threads
+- Responds to app mentions in channels
+- Ability to start assistant threads and have conversations
 - Uses OpenAI's Agent SDK for intelligent responses
 - Provides suggested prompts to help users get started
 - Supports markdown formatting in responses
-- Web search for agent
+- Web search is enabled for the agent
-- Supports PDF file attachments in threads
+- Supports image and PDF file attachments
+- Home tab

 ## Roadmap

+- Add AI generated suggested prompts, message title and thread title
 - Add knowledge base functionality
-- Add image upload functionality for the agent
 - Add image generation functionality for the agent
 - Add (switchable) personas for the agent
 - Add more complex system messages
 - Add slash commands
 - Token limits
-- Home tab

 ## Prerequisites